Hackingzone/airgeddon/README.md

 If you launch the script using another shell, there will be *Syntax errors* and faulty results.
 Even with no initial errors, they will appear later.
 Always launch with **bash**!

+### Docker

+You can pull an available official `airgeddon` [Docker image] from Dockerhub.
+This image is based on Kali Linux.

+If you prefer to build your own image, there is a [Dockerfile] present in the project.

+To run this docker image, be sure of using `--privileged` and `--net=host` parameters.
+They are needed to manage host wireless interfaces.
+It should be run on a system running X Window because it runs xterm windows for some features.
+Below, there is a `docker run` command as example, the image is going to be automatically downloaded from Dockerhub and then a Docker container is going to be run:

+`docker run --rm -ti --privileged --net=host --name airgeddon oscarakaelvis/airgeddon`

 ---

 ### Supported Languages